suzukiplan/vgsx/README.md

 ![03_rotate](./example/03_rotate/screen.png)

-### 0xE01000[o] - Play VGM
+### 0xE010xx[o] - Play VGM

-Plays the VGM loaded at the index corresponding to the output value.
+- Set the VGM index value to 0xE01000 to play the background music (BGM).
+- Set 0 to 0xE01004 to pause BGM playback.
+- Set 1 to 0xE01004 to resume BGM playback.
+- Set 2 to 0xE01004 to fadeout the BGM.

 VGS-X can play VGM data compatible with the following chips (OPN, OPM and SSG) as BGM: